 With the addition of Roon music player and media management software hybrid playlist creation is possible from tracks stored on a NAS and those available from Tidal HiFi and Qobuz music streaming services.
 For more information go to https://roonlabs.com/

-Testing of our Prisma models has begun with the NP5 Prisma.
-As soon as that model has been certified and OTA update released (expected second quarter of 2020, the remaining Prisma models will be tested, with the expectation that related updates will be launched immediately following that.
+Testing of the NP5 Prisma has been completed and the certified software is being implemented into Roon's system now.
+As soon as that process is completed an OTA update will be released (expected first quarter of 2021).
+The remaining Prisma models are being tested, with the expectation that related updates will be launched shortly after the NP5 Prisma OTA update.
 In the meantime, the many performance, connection and control features of Roon can be enjoyed with Chromecast built-in acting as endpoint for resolution up to 24/96kHz.
 For more information about Roon go to https://roonlabs.com/

 Keeping the music streaming service applications outside of the Prisma application allows for direct connection to those services, removing an unnecessary layer of additional software controls that can lead to unintended consequences resulting from updates to both operating systems and music service applications.
 By avoiding these complications, the results should be more consistent operation of Prisma streaming over the long term.